colw/auto-complete/README.md

 ## Notes
 - Suggestion box highlights current input.
 - Arrow keys will move the selection up and down.
-- Enter will fill the input with the currently selected item.
+- Enter will fill the input with the currently selected item, and submit.
+- You can also submit using the "submit" button.
 - Escape will hide the suggestion box.

 ## Todo